servicecatalog/service-tools/oscm-common-build/README.md

 ### ssl-keystore-password
 Mandatory.
 Password for the java keystore with the SSL certificate.

+### ssl-truststore-location
+Mandatory.
+Path to the java truststore with the SSL certificates.

+### ssl-truststore-password
+Mandatory.
+Password for the java truststore with the SSL certificates.

 ### http-request-timeout
 Optional.
 Time limit for pending http request for commands.
 Default: 60